ljsakura/ljsakura.github.io/SQL/SQL-ex.md

 where hd >= 10 and type = 'laptop'
 ```
 Exercise: 7 (Serge I: 2002-11-02)
 Get the models and prices for all commercially available products (of any type) produced by maker B.
+返回 maker B 生产的所有 type 的 model，price
 ```sql
 Select a.model, price  from product a inner join